 The Sports Science behind Why Driver Development is More Effective with an Accurate Racing Simulator

-Why Neurological, Physical, and Physiological Accuracy is Necessary
+Why Physical, Neurological, Pulmonary, and Physiological Accuracy is Necessary for Translational Seat Time

 Translational seat time is possible through simulation.
 However, the most effective way a racing driver can improve is the practice of building muscle memory with a true to life simulation environment.
 The more faithful the sim environment is to the real world, the more effective the simulation is for building correct muscle memory.